Training in Quarantine - Day 127

 So where does this leave us?
 Well, a few thoughts:

-This could break systems where the CronJob is supposed to be run mutually exclusively, since the delay in pod generation could allow two cron pods to spawn together, even though the CronJob has a concurrencyPolicy set as Forbid.
+is supposed to be run mutually exclusively, since the delay in pod generation could allow two cron pods to spawn together, even though the CronJob

 20degC so cooler than it's been for a while.
 Nice comfortable walk, but as I was walking past Sainsbury's there seemed to be some kind of argument going on, and escalating.
 Didn't hang around, but possible that this could get to a punch-up level.
 And it wouldn't surprise me, Covid has certainly brought out the stupidity in people.